Mike Jordan (basketball, born 1977): Coaching career

 Jordan got his start as an assistant coach in 2012 under his former college teammate Matt Langel at Colgate.
 With the Raiders, he was part of the team's 2018–19 and 2019–20 Patriot League regular-season titles, including the 2019 Patriot League tournament title and a bid in the 2019 NCAA tournament.
 Jordan would take an assistant coaching position at Drexel for one season in 2020–21, where he was on the Dragons' coaching staff that guided the team to the 2021 CAA tournament title and a berth in the 2021 NCAA tournament.
 He'd return to Colgate the following season, where once again he was on staff for regular season and tournament title wins and another Colgate appearance in the NCAA Tournament.

-On March 29, 2022 Jordan was appointed to succeed Fran O'Hanlon as head coach at Lafayette.
+On March 29, 2022, Jordan was appointed to succeed Fran O'Hanlon as head coach at Lafayette.
 On February 21, 2023, Lafayette announced that Jordan was being placed on paid administrative leave while it investigates a complaint filed against him.
-Mike McGarvey was appointed as acting coach.
+Mike McGarvey was appointed as acting head coach.
+On March 29, 2023, Jordan was fired, leaving McGarvey's position as the head coach as permanent.